How To Make a Sourdough Starter – Beginner’s Guide

 Since then, I’ve learned that sourdough is, yes, a science and an art—but it isn’t a mystery.
 Really, sourdough is an easy (and delicious) way to reclaim simplicity in your home and weekly routine.

-If you want to make sourdough bread, the first step in the journey is to establish your own starter.
+To make sourdough bread, the first step in the process is to establish your own starter.

-If you landed on this post, you probably feel like I did when I first started making sourdough: confused and unsure of what a sourdough starter is—nevertheless, how to make and use one.
+If you landed on this post, you probably feel like I did when I first started making sourdough: confused and unsure of what a sourdough starter is, and how to make and use one.

 Within 7-14 days (yes, it does take some time), you will be ready to start the next step of your sourdough journey and enjoy the simple pleasures of baking homemade bread with wild yeast…that you cultivated!